-- 1. Question: Is it appropriate to report, for example, CPT codes 95937 or 95999 for trainof-four testing during intraoperative neural monitoring?
+- 1. Question: Is it appropriate to report, for example, CPT codes 95937 or 95999 for train-of-four testing during intraoperative neural monitoring?
 Answer: Train-of-four monitoring is considered integral to intraoperative neuromonitoring and/or administration of anesthesia and, therefore, is not separately reportable.
 Train-of-four monitoring does not fit the criteria for CPT codes 95937 nor 95999. - 2.
 Question: Is it appropriate to bill CPT code 95940 for remote or nearby monitoring of multiple patients at the same time?
-Answer: No, CPT code 95940 is used for monitoring a single member with the monitoring physician physically in attendance in the operating suite. - Question: How many units of HCPCS code G0453 can be billed for 37 minutes?
+Answer: No, CPT code 95940 is used for monitoring a single member with the monitoring physician physically in attendance in the operating suite. - 3.
+Question: How many units of HCPCS code G0453 can be billed for 37 minutes?
 Answer: 2 units should be billed.
 A unit of time is attained when the mid-point has passed.
-A 3rd unit cannot be billed unless the monitoring time reached 38 minutes. - Question: How many units of CPT code 95941 can be billed for 2 hours and 30 minutes?
+A 3rd unit cannot be billed unless the monitoring time reached 38 minutes. - 4.
+Question: How many units of CPT code 95941 can be billed for 2 hours and 30 minutes?
 Answer: 2 units should be billed.
 A unit of time is attained when the mid-point has passed.
 A 3rd unit cannot be billed unless the monitoring time reached 2 hours and 31 minutes. - 5.
 Question: Is the time spent performing or interpreting the baseline neurophysiologic study counted as intraoperative monitoring?
 Answer: No, this is covered in a separately reportable procedure. - 6.
 Question: Can I bill the professional component for monitoring and test interpretation separately during an IONM service?
-Answer: Yes, the only separately reimbursable

-IONM service is the professional component of the monitoring and test interpretation if it is billed with the appropriate documentation.
+Answer: Yes, the only separately reimbursable IONM service is the professional component of the monitoring and test interpretation if it is billed with the appropriate documentation.

 - 7. Question: Is the time spent setting up equipment, removing equipment or preparing the patient counted in the IONM time and included when calculating units?
 Answer: No, billing for time spent for these scenarios in addition to the IONM is considered inappropriate and should not be included in the units billed. - 8.
 Question: What type of format is required to submit a recording?
 Answer: Recordings do not need to be submitted to the Plan.
 The medical records submitted should contain documentation of what occurred during the monitoring, e.g., event/chat logs. - 9.
 Question: Is the bi-directional live audio connection, that allows the remote interpreting physician to converse with the operating surgeon at any time, required for a certain amount of time for the procedure or the entire procedure?
 Answer: The remote interpreting physician must have high-quality bi-directional live audio connection that allows the remote interpreting physician to converse with the operating surgeon at any time.
 The interpreting physician must be constantly available to interpret and advise the surgeon. - 10.
+Question: What is "live video"?
+Answer: Live video is the screen sharing, not an actual video camera.
+The monitoring physician must be able to see the technicians screen to be able to interpret the monitoring results and advise the surgeon. - 11.
 Question: If a provider is physically located in one state and rendering a service for a member in another state, which state should I submit the claim to?
 Answer: The claim should be submitted to the state plan where the provider is physically located at the time the service is rendered.
 For example, provider who is physically located in OK provides a service for a member who is in TX.
 The provider should submit the claim to the BCBSOK plan.